GrandaCoder/GrandaCoder/README.md

 <br>

-- ❤ A passionate Self-taught Mobile Development
+- ❤ A passionate Self-taught WEB Development
-- 📒 Currently learning Mobile dev and Full Stack Web Development
+- 📒 Currently Frotend dev Web Development
 - 💯 Always learning new things
-- 💻 Proficient in Java, Kotlin, HTML, CSS, and JavaScript
+- 💻 Proficient in HTML, CSS, JavaScript, React
-- 📱 Experienced in developing both Android applications
 - 🔍 Interested in exploring new technologies and frameworks
 - 🤝 Collaborative team player with excellent communication skills
 - 🎓 Pursuing a degree in Computer Science
-- 🌎 Enthusiastic about creating apps that can make a positive impact on people's lives
+- 🌎 Enthusiastic about creating WEBS that can make a positive impact on people's lives
-- 🌟 Striving to create innovative and user-friendly mobile applications
+- 🌟 Striving to create innovative and user-friendly WEB APPs
-- 🚀 Excited about the possibilities of the mobile app industry and its future growth potential
+-  🚀 Excited about the possibilities of the Web dev industry and its future growth potential
 <br><br>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>